Studio Companion overview

 The Architect's Studio Companion is a rules-of-thumb reference for the earliest stages of building design, written by Edward Allen and Joseph Iano and published by John Wiley & Sons.
 The current Sixth Edition (2017) condenses structural sizing, MEP space planning, daylighting, egress, parking, and code height and area into quick-lookup tables and charts.

-It is a supplementary resource on Examitect's ExAC study plan.
-It is most often cited as supporting reading for ExAC Section 2 (Codes) and parts of Section 1 (Design and analysis), alongside primary resources like the NBC 2020, CHOP, and CHING.
+It is a supplementary reference on Examitect's ExAC study plan.
+It is most often cited as supporting reading for ExAC Section 2 (Codes) and parts of Section 1 (Design and analysis), alongside primary references like the NBC 2020, CHOP, and CHING.

 Preliminary structural sizing, mechanical and electrical service space planning, daylighting, egress and accessibility geometry, parking layouts, and the height and area concepts behind both the International Building Code and the National Building Code of Canada.